10mfox/Gethomepage-Tool-Box/README.md

-# Media Manager - Recently Added Viewer
+# Media Manager & Homepage Tool-Box

-A simple, fast, and efficient web-based tool to view the "Recently Added" media from your media servers via the Tautulli and Jellystat APIs.
+A powerful, fast, and efficient web-based tool to manage your self-hosted services.
+It provides a "Recently Added" viewer for your media servers (Plex via Tautulli, Jellyfin/Emby via Jellystat) and includes a live front-end editor for your `gethomepage` configuration files.

 # Roadmap